eddelplus/GRESTlet/README.md

 The JSON payload in the request body is readily supplied in variable _data_.
 The magic of the groovy.sql module really kicks in here.
-Just look at dataSet().add() for the insertion and the sql.eachRow/data.each combination for the update.
+Just look at dataSet().add() for the insertion and the sql.eachRow with two closures for the update.
+The first provides metadata in _it_, the second the row in the result set.
 Advanced Grooviness!

 Angular.js $resource in its default configuration executes all save operations via POST.
 Another RESTful pattern is to do updates as PUT.
 This would lead to two simpler scripts without if/else branching.